adamlenart/random/supercentenarian/conditional_quantile_regression.md

-(2016) used linear regressions to analyze this data but a re-analysis of [Philipp Berens and Tom Wallis](https://github.com/philippberens/lifespan) with more appropriate extreme value distributions showed the sam effect.
+(2016) used linear regressions to analyze this data but a re-analysis of [Philipp Berens and Tom Wallis](https://github.com/philippberens/lifespan) with more appropriate extreme value distributions showed the same effect.
 However, supercentenarians already constitute the extremes of human longevity, we might expect the extreme of the extremes be sensitive to random variations, especially at limited sample sizes.